 Why is this project important for the community?

-Taking care of these children requires a lot of patience, because many of them experience complicated moments that impact in their everyday lives, which can sometimes drive them to be violent.
+Taking care of these children requires a lot of patience because many of them experience complicated moments that impact their everyday lives, which can sometimes drive them to be violent.
 These children have to fight against their past and need stability in their lives.
-The best way to help them is to try to understand them, listen to them and take care of them, in order to show them that they are not alone.
+The best way to help them is to try to understand them, listen to them, and take care of them, to show them that they are not alone.

 Role of the Volunteer

-The volunteer has the opportunity to do a multitude of things such as help the "tias” organizing activities, play with the children, help to feed them during lunch time, help in the cleaning process and much more!
+The volunteer has the opportunity to do a multitude of things such as help the "tias", organize activities, play with the children, help to feed them during lunchtime, help in the cleaning process, and much more!
 This help is invaluable for both the children and the organization.

-The standards of living of some of the children takes a toll on their behavior as well.
+The standards of living of some of the children take a toll on their behavior as well.
 They can sometimes act violently, thus adults have to try to subdue them in case of fights and explain to them that violence is not the solution.
-One way to help them release their anger and energy is through art or sport activities.
-The volunteer represents an adult and responsible person they can trust and refer to in case of problem or emergency.
+One way to help them release their anger and energy is through art or sports activities.
+The volunteer represents an adult and responsible person they can trust and refer to in case of a problem or emergency.

 What can you learn as a volunteer?

 The volunteer is like a new member of the family, whose main role is to play with the children and try to give them any additional support they might need.
-In such full houses, there is also a multitude of things to do such as helping with the food, cleaning or picking the children up from school or kindergarten.
+In such full houses, there is also a multitude of things to do such as helping with the food, cleaning, or picking the children up from school or kindergarten.
 Every day is different and so are the children.
 Some of them can live there for a very long time, and others only stay during a time of hardship.
-Thus, it is necessary to be attentive, understanding and to have imagination to set up various activities and entertain the children.
-The volunteer's personal experience and different culture makes them an important influence for the children as well because it provides them with an opportunity to learn.
+Thus, it is necessary to be attentive, understanding, and to have the imagination to set up various activities and entertain the children.
+The volunteer's personal experience and different cultures make them an important influence for the children as well because it provides them with an opportunity to learn.

 The Homes are open all year round, but volunteers usually work Monday through Friday either during the morning or afternoon.
 Volunteers will be assigned a specific schedule according to needs.

-1. Valid Passport & Visa: Most travelers do not need a visa to enter Argentina.
+- Valid Passport & Visa: Most travelers do not need a visa to enter Argentina.
 Volunteers enter the country as tourists and can stay for up to 90 days.
-Extensions on your stay are possible; our coordinators will advise you on this process.
+Extensions on visas are possible; our coordinators will advise you on this process.